Pompey: Pompey during Sulla's civil war

-In the year prior to Sulla's return Pompey had raised and equipped a full legion from amongst his father's old clients and veterans in Picenum.
-In the spring of 83 Sulla landed in Brundisium.
+In the year before Sulla's return, Pompey had raised and equipped a full legion from amongst his father's old clients and veterans in Picenum.
+In the spring of 83, Sulla landed in Brundisium.
 As he marched north-west towards Campania, Pompey led his own legion south to join him.
-The government in Rome sent out three separate armies in an attempt to prevent the union between Pompey's and Sulla's army.
+The government in Rome sent out three separate armies in an attempt to prevent the union between Pompey's and Sulla's armies.
 Pompey attacked one of these armies and routed it.
 The three enemy commanders, unable to agree on a course of action, withdrew.
 Soon after Pompey arrived at Sulla's camp.
-He was greeted by Sulla with the official title of Imperator (General).
+He was greeted by Sulla with the title imperator (an appellation meaning "victorious general").

-At some point in 83 BC, it is not clear when but definitely before the onset of winter, Sulla sent Pompey back to Picenum to raise more troops.
-When fighting broke out once more in 82 Sulla advanced towards Rome, while Metellus (one of his lieutenants), supported by Pompey, campaigned against the consul Gaius Papirius Carbo in Cisalpine Gaul.
+At some point in 83 BC, it is not clear when, but definitely before the onset of winter, Sulla sent Pompey back to Picenum to raise more troops.
+When fighting broke out once more in 82, Sulla advanced towards Rome, while Metellus (one of his lieutenants), supported by Pompey, campaigned against the consul Gaius Papirius Carbo in Cisalpine Gaul.
 During this campaign Pompey acted as Metellus's cavalry commander.

 Metellus and Pompey defeated Carbo's lieutenant, the praetor Gaius Carrinas, in a six-hour battle at the river Aesis, only to be blockaded by Carbo himself.
 When word of Sulla's victory at the Battle of Sacriportus reached them, Carbo retreated to his base at Ariminium, severely harassed by Pompey's cavalry.
-Some time later Metellus defeated Gaius Marcius Censorinus, another of Carbo's lieutenants, Pompey's cavalry caught Censorinus's fleeing troops outside their base at Sena Gallica, defeating them and plundering the town.
+Some time later, Metellus defeated Gaius Marcius Censorinus, another of Carbo's lieutenants.
+Pompey's cavalry caught Censorinus's fleeing troops outside their base at Sena Gallica, defeating them and plundering the town.
 While Metellus remained in the north-west, Pompey seems to have transferred to Sulla's command in the south.